YuriyBakutin/custom-icons-resolver/readme.md

 The name of custom svg file can be in the `PascalCase`, `camelCase` or `kebab-case`, and must correspond to the name of component without a prefix.

-Note that icons are mounted to page as inline `svg`. `vite-custom-icons-resolver` wraps svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.
+Note that icons are mounted to page as inline `svg`. `custom-icons-resolver` wraps svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.

 **Note**: Inline svg must not contain declaration tag `<?xml ... ?>`